fkirc/attranslate/docs/OPERATION_MODES.md

 - Simple implementation
 - Relatively robust when dealing with complex files

-Nevertheless, we realize that source-tree traversal is not suited for every user.
+Nevertheless, we realize that source-tree preservation is not suited for every user.
-In particular, source-tree traversal might be problematic for users who have wildly inconsistent target files and are unable or unwilling to make them consistent.
+In particular, source-tree preservation might be problematic for users who have wildly inconsistent target files and are unable or unwilling to make them consistent.

 ## Tree-generation from scratch